 The School of Business has a variety of organizations to enrich student experience.
-These include the Financial Management Association, American Marketing Association, Enactus (Entrepreneurial Action Society), the Society for Human Resource Management, Phi Beta Lambda (Future Business Leaders), and the Institute of Management Accountants.
+These include the Financial Management Association, American Marketing Association, Enactus (Entrepreneurial Action Society), and the Institute of Management Accountants.
 In addition, the School has a Student-managed Investment Fund (SMIF) which allows students to participate in managing an active portfolio while gaining academic credit.